dyne/Agiladmin/resources/public/static/README.md

 Each colleague can fill in a timesheet file and commit updates to it to a Git repository.
-The timesheet is a normal excel sheet divided by columns with a few fixed fiels (project, task and tags)
+The timesheet is a normal excel sheet divided by columns with a few fixed fields (project, task and tags)

 ## Log of changes